WesleyCh3n/metric-learning-triplet-loss/README.train.md

     ```python=
     """
     Read and preprocess images then return dataset format and its length.
 Also,
-    Balance each class number per batch
+    Balance each class number per batch.

-    Args:
-        folder (str): data directory which should contain sub-directory for
+    Data directory which should contain sub-directory for each class.
-            each class.
 Such as:
         '''
         .
         ├── data_dir/
         │   ├── Class_1/
         │   ├── Class_2/
         ...
         │   └── Class_N/
         '''

-        params (dict): parameters dictionary
+    Args:
         is_training (bool): if dataset is going to be trained or not
+        batch (bool): return batched dataset or not
+        params: keyword arguments (parameters dictionary)

     Return:
         dataset (tf.data.Dataset): tensorflow dataset format